infoeducatie/infoeducatie-ui/README.md

 - `npm test` - run tests using PhantomJS
 - `npm run test-debug` - run tests using Google Chrome and enable js debugger

 ### Supported browsers

-We don't support versions lower than IE10 because we use [flexbox](http://caniuse.com/#feat=flexbox).
+We don't support versions lower than IE10 because we use [flexbox](http://caniuse.com/#feat=flexbox) in a small part of the homepage.